 The LRF is currently in transition.
 The number of legislators eligible to participate in the LRF is declining as incumbent legislators leave office and are replaced by new legislators who are not eligible to participate in the program.
-Eventually, the only active members in the LRF will be approximately 16 constitutional officers (including the Insurance Commissioner and members of the Board of Equalization) and approximately four legislative statutory officers.
+Eventually, the only active members in the LRF will be approximately 18 constitutional officers (including the Insurance Commissioner and members of the Board of Equalization) and approximately four legislative statutory officers.

 Funding Policy: The contribution requirements of the LRF are based on actuarially determined rates.
 An actuarial valuation of the LRF's assets and liabilities is required at least every two years.
-For the year ended June 30, 1999, the actual contributions made by employees were approximately 9.9% of covered payroll.
-For the year ended June 30, 1999, the primary government's statutory funding rate was 18.81% of covered payroll.
+For the year ended June 30, 2000, the actual contributions made by employees were approximately 5.5% of covered payroll.
+For the year ended June 30, 2000, the primary government's statutory funding rate was 18.81% of covered payroll through December 31, 1999, and the actuarial determined rate of 0.00% through June 30, 2000.